LaunchCodeEducation/lchs/src/chapters/databases-part2/extras.rst

    this type of game!
 #.
 Add a timer.
 Preserve names and fastest times.
 #.
 Different game board sizes.
 #.
+Clicking the *Back* button causes problems.
+#.
+Adding more server-side validation for the Main Menu form.
+Currently, there
+   is no check for numbers outside of the 5 - 25 mine range.
+#.
 Other...

 For example, we